 "Please God, even if I'm destined to be with an ugly man, please at least give him eyes just as beautiful as the man before me."
 I murmured, unintentionally voicing my thoughts aloud as my brain vomited against my will.
 As soon as the words left my mouth, my eyes widened in horror; I pressed my hands to my mouth in horrified shock as I realized what I had just said.
 Anxiously I stared at the man suddenly wishing that I had eaten the cat food when I had the chance.

 Mr. Sex didn't say anything.
 Instead he opted to continue staring at me with the same neutral expression.
-Then, in an air so casual I swear I had imagined it if it weren't for the fact that I was staring straight at him, he boldly flicked his eyes over my body taking in my drenched form, with my knotted, black, hair plastered to my head and my transparent pale skin which seemed almost sickly in my two sizes too big, ratty, worn out, soaking, sweater.
-His gaze lingered over my chest, as if he was trying to determine whether I had breasts or not and consciously I folded my arms over my chest, heat flooding my cheeks once again at his unwanted appraisement.
+Then, in an air so casual I swear I had imagined it if it weren't for the fact that I was staring straight at him, he boldly flicked his eyes over my body taking in my black hair-normally curly-that was now soaked and plastered to my head in thick knots; my wet, dark brown, skin that aptly complemented my strong African features; my drenched body that seemed too small in my two sizes too big, ratty, worn out, soaking, sweater.
+His gaze lingered over my chest, as if he was trying to determine whether I had breasts or not and self-consciously I folded my arms over my chest, heat flooding my cheeks once again at his unwanted appraisement.
 At the movement of my arms his gaze suddenly moved back to my face, freezing me as his neutral expression became devastatingly thoughtful.

 All but freaking out, I nervously mumbled a quick thank you before scurrying to the opposite end of the store, trying to put as much distance between me and Mr. Sex.
 Logically I could have left the store but I didn't brave ten minutes of pelleting rain and howling winds just to turn back around, face another ten minutes of water hell, to end up back at my apartment hungry as well as depressed.
 Besides, if I was going to be depressed I might as well be depressed and well fed.